plgagne/Game-Boy-Essentials/drafts/template.md

 (slug)-(number).(filename)

-Here's an explanation of what all the types and classes do and when to use them.
+Here’s an explanation of what all the types and classes do and when to use them.

 ## Types